Son of limo owner in police custody following NY crash

 SCHOHARIE, New York (WABC) --THE LATEST:

-The son of the owner of Prestige Limousine, which owns the vehicle involved in the upstate New York crash that killed 20, is in state police custody in Latham, New York, ABC News reports.
+The son of the owner of Prestige Limousine, which owns the vehicle involved in the upstate New York crash that killed 20, is in state police custody following a traffic stop on I-787 Wednesday.

+Nauman Hussain, son of owner Shahad Hussein, handled day-to-day operations for his father, who was out of the country.

 A relaxing Saturday afternoon turned into chaos when a limo driving on a rural road in upstate New York ran through a stop sign at the bottom of a T-intersection, went across the road and hit an unoccupied vehicle parked at the Apple Barrel Country Store, killing two pedestrians and all 18 people in the limo celebrating a woman's birthday.
 The driver was among the dead.